The UK context and the UK Quality Code for Higher Education

 - Subject Benchmark Statements for undergraduate and masters degrees, and healthcare professions

-A key part of QAA's role is to review and report on how providers of higher education, such as universities and colleges, maintain their academic standards and quality.
-All HEIs are subject to regular audits by the Quality Assurance Agency for Higher Education and reports for each institution are published on the QAA website.
-The previous review methods of Institutional Audit and Institutional Review were replaced with Higher Education Review from the 2013-14 academic year.
+A key part of QAA's role in the past was to review and report on how providers of higher education, such as universities and colleges, maintain their academic standards and quality.
+All HEIs were subject to regular audits by the QAA and reports for each institution are published on the QAA website.

 The overall aim of Higher Education Review is to inform students and the wider public whether a provider meets the expectations of the higher education sector for: